How to Detect a Gas Leak

 Start by checking the area where your appliances are placed, ensuring that the site has adequate ventilation.

-Perform checks a few times a year of your appliances for leaks and consider purchasing a gas leak or carbon monoxide detector.
+Perform check your appliances a few times a year for leaks and consider purchasing a gas leak or carbon monoxide detector.

 Will a Carbon Monoxide Detector Detect Gas Leaks?